JuliaMusic/MIDI.jl/paper/paper.md

 **MIDI.jl** is a Julia [@Julia] package for reading, writing and analyzing [MIDI](https://www.midi.org/specifications) data.
 In this paper we are briefly overviewing versions `1.1.0` or later for **MIDI.jl**.

 MIDI (Music Instrument Digital Interface) is a data format created to transmit music data across devices and computers.
 The [actual MIDI interface](https://www.midi.org/specifications) is very low level, directly translating all music information to and from byte chunks.
 **MIDI.jl** exposes all this low level interface, but it also builds a useable high-level interface on top of that.
-This makes reading MIDI data easier than ever before.
+This makes reading MIDI data intuitive and convenient, as we demonstrate in the following examples.

 # Documentation
 All functionality of **MIDI.jl** is very well documented and hosted online.
 The documentation link can be found [here](https://juliamusic.github.io/JuliaMusic_documentation.jl/latest/).